Chaotic properties for billiards in circular polygons: Introduction

 A related problem is the lemon-shaped billiard, which is known to display chaos~\cite{bunimovich2016another, chen2013ergodicity, jin2020hyperbolicity}.
 These billiards are strictly convex but not $C^1$, so the billiard map is well-defined only on a proper subset of the phase space.

-The \emph{elliptic flowers} recently introduced by Bunimovich~\cite{Bunimovich2022} are closed $C^0$ curves formed by finitely many pieces of ellipses. \emph{Elliptic polygons} are elliptic flowers that are $C^1$ and strictly convex, so they are a natural generalization of circular polygons.
+The \emph{elliptic flowers} recently introduced by Bunimovich~\cite{Bunimovich2022} are closed $C^0$ curves formed by finitely many pieces of ellipses. \emph{Elliptic polygons} are elliptic flowers that are $C^1$ and strictly convex, so they are a natural generalisation of circular polygons.
 One can obtain a 1-parameter family of elliptic polygons with the string construction from any convex (linear) polygon.
 The \emph{string construction} consists of wrapping an inelastic string around the polygon and tracing a curve around it by keeping the string taut.
 Billiards in elliptic polygons can be studied with the techniques presented here for circular polygons.
-We believe that all results previously stated in this introduction, with the possible exception of inequality $c_- \le -\pi^2|\Gamma|/6$ given in Theorem~\ref{thm:AsymptoticConstantIntro}, hold for generic elliptic polygons.
-However, there are elliptic polygons that are globally~$C^2$, and not just~$C^1$, being the \emph{hexagonal string billiard} first studied by Fetter~\cite{fetter2012numerical} the most celebrated example.
+We believe that all results previously stated in this introduction, with the possible exception of the inequality $c_- \le -\pi^2|\Gamma|/6$ given in Theorem~\ref{thm:AsymptoticConstantIntro}, hold for generic elliptic polygons.
+However, there are elliptic polygons that are globally~$C^2$, and not just~$C^1$, the \emph{hexagonal string billiard} first studied by Fetter~\cite{fetter2012numerical} being the most celebrated example.
 We do not know how to deal with $C^2$ elliptic polygons because jumps in the curvature of the boundary are a key ingredient in our approach to get chaotic billiard dynamics.
 Fetter suggested that the hexagonal string billiard could be integrable, in which case it would be a counterexample to the Birkhoff conjecture\footnote{It is well-known that billiards in ellipses are integrable.
 The so-called \emph{Birkhoff conjecture} says that elliptical billiards are in fact the only integrable billiards.
 This conjecture, in its full generality, remains open.}.
 However, such integrability was numerically put in doubt in \cite{bialy2022numerical}.
-Later on is was analytically proved that a string billiard generated from a convex polygon with a least three sides can not have caustics near the boundary~\cite{BunimovichShapiro2023}.